 Stage 1

-The complaint will ordinarily be investigated by a member of staff from the department responsible for the service being complained about, who hasn’t been involved in dealing with the issue previously, has received training in complaint handling and has the authority to effectively resolve the issues raised.
+When you make a complaint, it will be dealt with at stage one of our process.
+This will be investigated by a member of staff from the department responsible for the service being complained about, and one who hasn’t been involved in dealing with the issue previously.

 Stage 2